BadRyuner/PulsarExperiments/README.md

 An example of the implementation of scary things.
 (Scary - because the code is scary, very scary)

 # Examples
-- Melee Weapon (with pseudo-api)
+- Melee Weapon (with pseudo-api, 2 with primitive logic + 1 with special logic)
-- Custom Gun (just with custom prefab)
+- Custom Gun (just with custom prefab, 1 item)
+- Custom Item (code + prefab, Engineer Table)
 - Space Drone (just code & prefab)
+- Custom Faces (for robots only, special patch + code)

 # Used

 [ThunderKit](https://github.com/PassivePicasso/ThunderKit) - game dll import & asset build script
 [PML](https://github.com/PULSAR-Modders/pulsar-mod-loader) - modding api

+# It is important
+After importing the meshes into Unity, you need to set Read/Write to true.

 # Build Unity Bundle